 Traditional meditation cushions like the Zafu from the Zen tradition are firmer than ordinary pillows.
-A floor mat like the Zabuton will support the ankles and allow for longer sessions.
-In the Shambhala Tradition we use a Gomden, a firm cushion that supports a simple cross-legged posture.
-Meditation benches are also available for people who can't sit cross-legged (the Kneeling Bench is an option) or require more height for the thighs to angle downward from the hips.
-If you need to, you can also meditate on a chair.
-Traditionally, meditation in a chair is done with the soles of the feet flat on the floor.
+A floor cushion like the Zabuton will support the ankles and allow for longer sessions.
+In the Shambhala Tradition we use a Gomden, a firm rectangular cushion that supports a simple cross-legged meditation posture.
+Meditation benches are also available for people who can't sit cross-legged (the Seiza Bench is an option) or require more height in meditation for the thighs to angle downward from the hips.
+If you need to, you can also meditate in chair.
+Traditionally, chair meditation is done with the back straight and the soles of the feet flat on the floor.

 The back is uplifted and straight.
 You can imagine the spine like a stack of coins, or imagine a string from the top of your head to the sky.
 Feel as though you are suspended from that string.
 A straight and balanced body is important so that your breath is not constricted in any way.